MEAT & POULTRY INSPECTION INFORMATION STATEMENT

 process or repackage meat and poultry products.

 Farmers may slaughter animals of their own raising for use by themselves, their families, and nonpaying guests.
 Such meats may not be sold into commerce.

-Requirements for individuals who slaughter up to 1,000 poultry of their own raising are explained in MPID Notice 14-12.
-Requirements for individuals who slaughter greater than 1,000 and up to 20,000 poultry of their own raising are explained in MPID Notice15-12.
+Requirements for individuals who slaughter up to 1,000 poultry of their own raising are explained in MPID Notice 5-18.
+Requirements for individuals who slaughter greater than 1,000 and up to 20,000 poultry of their own raising are explained in MPID Notice 6-18.
 Individuals who raise and slaughter over 20,000 chickens and/or turkeys of their own raising are required to operate in a state inspected, TA inspected, or federal (USDA, FSIS) inspected facility where each bird is inspected for disease.

 Deer and other wild game may be further processed without benefit of inspection.
 The meats derived from wildlife in North Carolina are not legal to be sold and must be processed for the individual hunter only.

 Meat markets operating under

-county health inspection may wholesale approximately $67,300 worth of certain meat and meat food products and $51,700 worth of certain poultry and poultry food products per year for hotel,
+county health inspection may wholesale approximately $75,700 worth of certain meat and meat food products and $56,600 worth of certain poultry and poultry food products per year for hotel,

 restaurant, and institutional use only.
 (This dollar value varies from year to